 My nephew drew a picture of his dog for his school’s art show.
 He is incredibly proud of his masterpiece, and his mother (my sister) thought it would be fun to preserve the memory in a resin charm.
 This keepsake artwork pendant tutorial is going to show you how to just that!

 To get started, you will need a digital copy of the art.
 My sister scanned a copy of the image and emailed it to me as a .jpg file.
-I’m going to use it with rectangular cabochon mold 412, so I needed to resize the image with Photoshop.
-I printed several sizes of the picture (just varied the pixel size a smidge) with my color laser jet printer.
+I printed several sizes of the picture (just varied the pixel size a smidge) with my color laserjet printer.
 If you’re looking for some free options to be able to edit your picture, you can try the free version of Canva or there are several listed in this article: Free alternatives to Photoshop

 Note: I could have sealed the image with a couple of layers of glue, but I chose the tape method so that I could use it right away, instead of waiting an extra day for the glue to dry.

 Trim the tape away from the drawing.
-When doing so, be sure to leave a gap of tape around the edge of paper, otherwise the exposed edge will wick in moisture from the resin.
+When doing so, be sure to leave a gap of tape around the edge of the paper, otherwise, the exposed edge will wick in moisture from the resin.

-Spray a light mist of Castin’ Craft mold release over the mold and allow to dry for 20 to 30 minutes.
+Spray a light mist of Castin’ Craft mold release over the mold and allow to dry for 30 minutes.

 Once dry, mix together 15 ml total of the Resin Obsession super clear resin.
 Fill the mold cavity half full with the resin.

-Note: Don’t forget we are working ‘backwards’ in the mold.
+Note: Don’t forget we are working ‘backward’ in the mold.
 The surface facing you will be the back of the pendant.

 The super clear resin cures in twenty-four hours.
 Once cured, demold the resin charm by gently twisting the mold while pushing from the back.